ceford/cefjdemos-data-jdm-help-en/articles/site/site-system-information.md

 ## Description

-This page provides information about your host server environment, including operating system, database and PHP settings, and directory information.
+The *System Information* page provides information about the host server environment.
 There are five different tab panels: System Information, PHP Settings, Configuration File, Folder Permissions, and PHP Information.
-Each panel provides detailed information about that aspect of your Joomla! website.
-This information is very helpful when you are troubleshooting setup problems.
+Each panel provides detailed information about that aspect of the site.
+It is helpful when troubleshooting setup problems.

 - Note that none of these settings can be changed from these panels.
-  This must be done in different locations throughout your Joomla! installation, depending on the specific setting.
+  This must be done in different locations throughout the Joomla! installation, depending on the specific setting.
 - Some settings can be changed from the Global Configuration page.
-Others depend on your host server configuration and cannot be changed from inside Joomla!.
+Others depend on the host server configuration and cannot be changed from inside Joomla!.

 ### Common Elements